PFA03027/alpha_concurrent/README.md

 # fifo_list class in lf_fifo.hpp
 Semi-lock free FIFO type queue

-Template 1st parameter T should be trivially copyable.
+Template 1st parameter T should be copy assignable.

 In case of no avialable free node that carries a value, new node is allocated from heap internally.
 In this case, this queue may be locked.
 And push() may trigger this behavior.